mapswipe/mapswipe/docs/develop-ios.md

 Next, download the Firebase Google Services files from Firebase > Settings > Add App > Download files.

-Copy the iOS file to `ios/cfg/GoogleService-Info.plist`.
+Copy the iOS file to `ios/cfg/GoogleService-Info.dev.plist` and duplicate it to `ios/cfg/GoogleService-Info.prd.plist` (The build will fail if you don't, even though this seems useless).

+You will also get a copy of `sentry.properties` which you will need to copy to `ios/cfg/`.

 ### Running the app and developing

+#### On the simulator

-Install steps
+Install steps:

 1. Clone the repo.
 You will need to setup an SSH key if you want to push any code changes back to github.
 2. Run `yarn install` -> Install the React native dependencies
-3. Run `yarn start` -> Start React Native
+3. Run `yarn start` -> Start React Native.
+You need to leave this running during your entire development session.
 4. Run `sudo gem install bundler`
 5. Run `bundle install` to install fastlane and cocoapods
 6. Run `cd ios && bundle exec pod install` -> Install (mostly copy) the dependencies for iOS
-7. Login in Xcode as mapswipe.dev@gmail.com.
-Why ?
-This allows to share the signing certificates between developers with fastlane match.
-8. Get Access to the gitlab repo with the certificates
-9. Run `fastlane ios matchDev` -> Get the certificates from GitLab repo and add them to your keychain.
-A password is needed to decrypt the certificates.
-10. Build & run the target mapswipe in debug.
+7. Build & run the target mapswipe in debug.
-11. Check that the tests are passing locally: Run `fastlane ios test`
+8. Check that the tests are passing locally: Run `fastlane ios test`

 If you get errors while installing pods (glog specifically), you might want to try this: https://github.com/facebook/react-native/issues/18408#issuecomment-386696744

 Note: if you run into weird problems when running `yarn install` and such, and find no logical explanation, you may need to check your version of node (`node -v`).
 There has been a number of problems with some versions of `react-native` not working on specific versions of node.
 Overall, it seems that using the LTS version of node works better than the very latest builds.

+#### On your phone

+You will also need to create a provisioning profile.
+This [page](https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7) should help.

 ### Testing